switchboard-xyz/-deprecated-vrf_req_example/README.md

 randomness producer and fulfillment group (which will act to verify VRF proofs) `ts-node example.ts --payerFile=example-keypair.json --vrfProducerFile=vrf_producer_secret.json --fmFile=fm_secret.json`

+For usage of a VRF on Solana with Switchboard's oracle network, please email mailto:randomness@switchboard.xyz with your organization's name and the public key of the VRF account you generated.

 # Additional Considerations and Improvements
 Currently, a group of oracles come to consensus on whether a randomness generation successfully verifies with the published proof.
 This is due to the limitation that trusted elliptic curve libraries are not formally compatible with Solana's toolchain.
-We are in the process of moving proof verification on chain rather than differing to oracles to verify proofs.
+We are in the process of moving proof verification on chain rather than deferring to oracles to verify proofs.

 This also brings the additional security consideration that randomness proofs may be falsely verified on malicious oracle collusion events.